ancient-cthulhu/Workflow-App-Bulk-Scan-Trigger/README.md

 # Veracode Workflow App - Issue Scan Trigger Script

 Creates or closes GitHub issues across repositories in one or more GitHub organizations to trigger Veracode scans via the Veracode Workflow App.
-Handles archived repos, temporarily disabled Issues, duplicate prevention, rate limiting, and multi-org runs with a CSV audit trail.
+Handles archived repos, temporarily disabled Issues, duplicate prevention, rate limiting, stale scan detection, and multi-org runs with a CSV audit trail.

 ---